fousa/woz/README.md

 ## Changelog

+### 0.3.0

+- Export to CSV
+- Import from CSV
+- Better script naming (now import and export with custom options)
+- Fix import with custom filepath

 ### 0.2.0

 - Add filename/filepath behind the 'woz strings' command in order to use that xls file for strings generation.